luminide/docs/docs/source/tutorial/plant.md

 Menu: `Luminide > Import Data to Compute Server`

-Navigate to the `Google Cloud Storage` tab, which is where the Plant Pathology dataset is, and copy/paste the following dataset bucket into the text box:  {{< copy_text "gs://luminide-example-plant-pathology" >}}
+Navigate to the `Google Cloud Storage` tab, which is where the Plant Pathology dataset is, and copy/paste the following dataset bucket into the text box: `gs://luminide-example-plant-pathology`.

 Then click the `Import Data to Compute Server` button and the data will start downloading.
 When it's finished, you will get a "Download Succeeded" message.